You Will Get Here:

 Is Pre-Workout Bad for Your Liver and Kidney?

 Pre-workout is not bad for your kidney or liver, however, if you have a preexisting health issue related to those organs, we would recommend consulting a doctor before you decide to take pre-workout supplements.
-Misdirected studies try to say creatine and artificial sweeteners present in a pre-workout are a threat to your kidney and liver when actually the amounts of both in your good quality pre-workout are too little to harm anything.
-Just make sure you stick to the prescribed dosage.
+Although the levels of creatine and artificial sweeteners in a high-quality pre-workout are too small to cause any harm, misguided research attempts to claim that these substances pose a risk to your kidneys and liver.
+Just be sure to take the medication exactly as directed.

 Is Pre-Workout Bad for You at 14 or 16?